devatengit/on-premises-mariadb-agent/README.md

 # Devaten MariaDB On-Premise Agent

-## How to Install <br />
+## How to Install

-   To run the On-Premise MariaDB Agent Docker Compose File locally, you must have Git, Docker and Docker Compose installed and do the following: <br />
+To run the On-Premise MariaDB Agent Docker Compose File locally, you must have Git, Docker and Docker Compose installed and do the following:

 1. Firstly Clone the Docker Compose file from Github using -